-40% of the youth that walk through our doors have been a victim of youth trafficking, while 22% of the those youth were approached their first night on the street…
+40% of the youth that walks through our doors have been a victim of youth trafficking, while 33% of those youth were approached their first night on the street…

 Every Year, More Than 1.6 Million Young Adults in America Will Face a Period of Homelessness